PTSD After Car Accident: What You Need To Know

 If you are experiencing any of the following symptoms for PTSD after a car accident, then you should seek medical attention for an examination and to determine whether you should begin treatment:

-- Nightmares about the car accident
+- Nightmares about the automobile crash

 - Feeling emotionally numb.